dwo/panicbutton/README.md

 ================

 I got given a [USB Panic Button](http://www.firebox.com/product/1742/USB-Panic-Button) for christmas a few years ago.
 I'm trying to make it do things on Mac OSX with Python.

 Shout Outs
 ----------

 Shamelessly learned what calls to make from [Ken Shirriff's experiences on Linux](http://www.arcfn.com/2010/04/usb-panic-button-with-linux-and-python.html) who also copied some magic number knowledges from [Benjamin Kendinibilir's adventures in Perl](http://search.cpan.org/~bkendi/Device-USB-PanicButton-0.04/lib/Device/USB/PanicButton.pm).

+@morland provided moral support and Python tips.

 What I done to make it run
 --------------------------